 Some of the most famous paintings and sculptures ever produced have found their way into the permanent collection of this museum.

-While the Louvree has seen changes over the centuries, some of the most striking changes to the museum occurred in the late 20th Century, with the renovation of the building and the addition of the Louvre Pyramids to the courtyard.
+But, some of the most striking and extensive changes to the museum occurred in the late 20th Century, with the renovation of the building and the addition of the Louvre Pyramids to the courtyard.

-After your visit, take in the view of the Louvre pyramid from a table in the colonnade at Café Marly.
-Enjoy a glass of Champagne with Parisians while overlooking the courtyard and the Louvre Pyramid.
+After a visit, we like to take in the view of the Louvre pyramid from a table in the colonnade at Café Marly.
+It's great to enjoy a glass of champagne with Parisians while overlooking the courtyard of this most famous of museums.
+It's hard to believe that until relatively recently, the courtyard was used as a parking lot for the bureaucrats housed in the Louvre!

 Looking for a shorter line-up?
 Instead of the Louvre Pyramid entrance, use the Galerie du Carrousel entrance to the Louvre.
 Take the stairs found in the Tuileries, near the Arc du Carrousel.